Procurement Glossary

 ESG integration and sustainability

 Sustainability aspects are increasingly being incorporated into exchange rate clauses, for example by linking them to the ESG performance of suppliers.
-This also creates incentives for sustainable business practices in currency risk management.
+This creates incentives for sustainable business practices, including in currency risk management.

 Conclusion

-Exchange rate clauses are indispensable instruments for international procurement contracts that enable a balanced distribution of risk in the event of currency fluctuations.
+Exchange rate clauses are indispensable instruments for international procurement contracts, enabling a balanced distribution of risk in the event of currency fluctuations.
 They create planning security for both contracting parties and promote long-term business relationships.
 Precise wording and clear calculation mechanisms are crucial for successful implementation.
 Purchasing organizations should use exchange rate clauses as a strategic tool for cost optimization and risk minimization.

 FAQ